Anshu Chatterjee, Ph.D. - Department of National Security Affairs

 Expertise: South Asia, Insurgencies, Military in Politics, and the Media

 Dr. Anshu N. Chatterjee teaches political economy, security, and political developments in the comparative context of South Asia.
-She received her Ph.D. from University of California, Berkeley in 2003.
-Her current research examines development of protest groups in relation to identity politics and state-society relations in disturbed regions in South Asia.
-Her past research includes globalization, civil society, political parties, and the media.
-She also worked as a journalist in India.
+Her current research and teaching include development of protest groups, identity politics and state-society relations in disturbed regions in South Asia.
+She has recently expanded her work to study regional cooperation such as the Quad and the BRI in the political economy context of local politics.
+Her past research includes globalization, political parties, and the media.
+She received her Ph.D. from the University of California, Berkeley and her BA and MA in Journalism and Political Science from SFSU.
+In the past, she also worked as a journalist in India.

 Selected Publications: